-The relationship between local heat loss to the atmosphere and MLD is more consistent: 11 models exhibit a positive correlation in SG, compared to 10 in the GIN seas (Table 2, italicised figures in third and seventh columns).
-For these models, as is the case in the real ocean (Killworth, 1983), the stronger the surface cooling, the deeper the MLD.
+The relationship between local heat loss to the atmosphere and MLD is more consistent: 11 models exhibit a positive correlation in SG, and 10 in the GIN seas (Table 2, pink cells in third and seventh columns).
+For these models, as is the case in

+- 20 the real ocean (Killworth, 1983), the stronger the surface cooling, the deeper the MLD.
 For five models (GFDL-ESM2M, IPSL-CM5A-MR, MIROC5, MPI-ESM-LR and NorESM1-M), the opposite relationship is found: deep convection corresponds to a surface heat gain.
-It could be that in these models, deep convection is triggered so fast that we see its result, the mixing up of subsurface warm water (Marshall and Schott, 1999), when other models are still in the preconditioning phase.
-Output at a higher temporal resolution than the current monthly data would be required to study this question.

-Finally, 12 models have deep MLD in association with a salinification of the surface waters in SG, compared to only 3 in the GIN seas (italicised figures in fourth and last columns of Table 2).
+It can be that in these models, deep convection is triggered so fast that we see its result, the mixing up of subsurface warm water (Marshall and Schott, 1999), when other models are still in the preconditioning phase.
+Output at a higher temporal resolution than the current monthly data would be required to study this question. - Finally, 12 models have deep MLD in association with a salinification of the surface waters in SG, and only three in the GIN seas (pink cells in fourth and last columns of Table 2).
 In fact in the GIN seas, the opposite relationship is encountered the most often, for 12 of the models.
 CMCC-CMS also has a positive relationship with the freshwater from the Arctic, suggesting that a more-complex-than-thought freshwater cycle in the GIN seas could be linked to deep convection.
-For the 11 other models, this negative relationship remains unexplained as monthly outputs are not of a high enough resolution for such a study.

-In summary, in the real North Atlantic, deep convection is mainly controlled by local surface buoyancy forcings: heat loss to the atmosphere in SG (Marshall and Schott, 1999), and haline convection in the GIN seas (Rudels and Quadfasel, 1991).
+For the 11 other models, this negative relationship remains unexplained for monthly output are not high-enough a resolution for such a study. - 30 In summary, in the real North Atlantic, deep convection is mainly controlled by local surface buoyancy forcings: heat loss to the atmosphere in SG (Marshall and Schott, 1999), and haline convection in the GIN seas (Rudels and Quadfasel, 1991).
 In CMIP5 models, no consistent behaviour was found.
 CSIRO-Mk3-6-0 is the only model which seems to have the same drivers of deep convection as the observations, and a clear distinction between the two regions.
-Half of the models exhibit unexpected relationships, showing that higher-resolution outputs are required to study their dynamics.
-And five models had no significant correlation; their deep convection hence is probably controlled by something else.
+Half of the models exhibit unexpected relationships, showing that higher resolution output are required to study their dynamics.
+And five models had no significant - 35 correlation; their deep convection hence is probably controlled by something else.
 We now check if this could be the sea ice.